tinla94/AddodaBooking/README.md

 2. You can use **MongoAtlas** for virtual database.

 Please look at `package.json` file for all dependencies that you will need to install.
-For example you will need *parcel-bundler* which can be installed via npm:
+For example you will need *parcel-bundler* which can be installed via npm.

 # Heroku and Deployment